unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 mr product write <GWE_SERIAL_NUMBER> engine_fetch '{"install": [{"name": "test_app.v1.tar.gz"}]}'
 ```

-Once these actions have been taken, Gateway Engine will download the app tarball from the Product ID's content area and install it.
+Once these actions have been taken, GWE will download the app tarball from the Product ID's content area and install it.
 The STDOUT output from the install will be written to the Product ID's `fetch_status` alias once the install is complete.

 ### Murano Product Aliases